EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## Dataset description

 In this section we describe the datasets that are planned to be supplied by the RODEO developed APIs.
-In short these are stated in the Table 1.
+In short, these are stated in the Table 1.

 Table 1.
-Weather datasets in WP6 for supplying in RODEO
+Weather radar datasets in WP6 for supplying in RODEO
 | N | Data type | Spatial coverage | Temporal coverage | Timeliness |Availability| Data Owner/licensing | Period | Data model and format | Metadata standard | More Info
 | :--- | :--- | :--- | :--- | :--- |:---| :--- |:--- | :--- | :--- | :---
 | D1a| OPERA Composite: ODYSSEY maximum reflectivity  | 2 x 2 km, Cartesian grid covering the whole of Europe (area 3800 × 4400 km2) | every 15 minutes | delivery in (&#124;T2 – T1&#124; ≤ 1020 s) > 90 % |(&#124;T2 – T1&#124; ≤ 1800 s) > 99 % | EUMETNET | 2011 -  | ODIM (BUFR and HDF5) | ODIM |